stes/fairness_im_maschinellen_lernen/src/en_04_einfuehrung_datensatz.md

 ```

 <div class="tip" label="Task 2">
-What should the decision threshold be so that all individuals who will repay the loan receive it?
+What decision threshold ensures that all individuals who will repay the loan are granted credit?
 </div>

 ```js